Blog Post

 £7.00 per month

-“Build a unique website with advanced design tools, CSS editing, lots of space for audio and video, and the ability to monetize your site with ads.”
+“Build a unique website with advanced design tools, CSS editing, lots of space for audio and video, and the ability to monetise your site with ads.”

-A disadvantage with the Premium Plan is not being able to utilise the powerful WordPress plugins which equip a website with functionalities like contact forms, event calendars, booking systems and improved search engine optimisation.
+A disadvantage of the Premium Plan is the inability to utilise powerful WordPress plugins that equip a website with features such as contact forms, event calendars, booking systems, and improved search engine optimisation.

 So small businesses will need to upgrade once more.
 On to the next plan, the Business Plan.